 Overdraft of a groundwater basin refers to the amount of water pumped out in excess of its safe yield.
-Safe yield is the average annual replenishment of a basin through natural sources such as rainfall, runoff, snowmelt, and underflows from other groundwater basins.
+Safe yield is the average annual replenishment of a basin through natural sources such as rainfall, runoff, snowmelt, and underflows from other groundwater basins, as well as man-made sources such as return flows from irrigation and septic tanks.
 Safe yield is difficult to establish and represents only an average.
 In a given year, natural replenishment of a groundwater basin could be more or less than the average safe yield, depending on local hydrology.
 As a basin changes, for example through development, or as its management changes, the safe yield can also change.

 The Agency has been closely monitoring overdraft of the Beaumont Basin since at least 1988, when the Agency's first engineering investigation of the basin indicated that pumping significantly exceeded the basin's probable safe yield.
 Studies by the Agency have pointed to an estimated long-term average safe yield of about 5,000 to 6,100 acre feet per year for the Beaumont Basin (Boyle Engineering, 1995; Boyle Engineering, 2002).
-This is smaller than the safe yield of 8,650 acre feet defined in the Beaumont Basin Stipulated Judgment, a number which represents the sum of overlier water rights.
+This is smaller than the safe yield of 8,650 acre feet that was defined in the 2004 Beaumont Basin Stipulated Judgment, a number which represents the sum of overlier water rights.
 Overlier water rights refer to rights based on historical production for water used on the land.